Gatúbela: Background

-The song was announced a day prior to its release through Karol G's social media platforms with the title, release date and a clip of the music video.
+The song was announced a day prior to its release through Karol G's social media platforms.
 The song was released the following day on August 25, 2022.

 Critical reception

-Jessica Roiz from Billboard described the song as "an infectious old-school reggaeton laced with intense perreo beats. […] Karol G is fiery and unapologetic."
+Jessica Roiz from Billboard described Karol G on the track as "fiery and unapologetic" and the song as "an infectious old-school reggaeton laced with intense perreo beats.

 Commercial performance

 "Gatúbela" debuted and peaked at number 37 on the US Billboard Hot 100 chart dated September 10, 2022.
 It became Giraldo's fifth top 40 hit and Maldy's first entry as a soloist.

 On the US Billboard Hot Latin Songs chart dated September 10, 2022 the song debuted and peaked at number 4, becoming Giraldo's milestone tenth top five on the chart.
 It became Maldy's first top ten and first appearance on the chart as a soloist.

 On the Billboard Global 200 the song debuted and peaked at number 23 on the chart dated September 10, 2022.